The Marketing conference will have the theme “dairy marketing can make a difference” and will explore a number of issues relevant to dairy marketing.

 This session will conclude with a panel discussion to reflect on the two presentations, and to allow the audience to contribute to the discussion.
-Panel members will include Donald Moore, Global Dairy Platform; Zoe Kavanagh, CEO National Dairy Council, Ireland; and Laurent Damiens, CNIEL; Jonas Søndergård, Arla Foods.
+Facilitated by Jay Waldvogel and panel members will include Donald Moore, Global Dairy Platform; Zoe Kavanagh, CEO National Dairy Council, Ireland; and Laurent Damiens, CNIEL; Jonas Søndergård, Arla Foods.

 Perhaps the biggest challenge in interacting with affinity groups, or tribes, is the development of conversation content so that it remains of interest and relevant, to enable the dialogue to be long term.
 This session will explore this issue in the context of communication will elite athletes.

 1. Dr Sharon Madigan, Nutrition Consultant with the Irish Olympic Team: Nutrition and diet communication with elite athletes

 Dr Madigan worked with the Irish Olympic boxing squad at the last two Olympic Games, and will share the insight she has gained in developing meaningful dialogue with elite athletes in relation to nutrition and their diets.

 2. Speaker tbc: An Elite Athlete’s Perspective on nutrition and diet communication.

 An elite athlete will provide their perspective on the nutrition and dietary information they require, and how best it can be communicated to them.

 3. Case study: tbc

 A case study will be presented to show how interaction with a sports affinity group can be achieved in practice.